A Note on the Metric of Thompson's group V: Clusters and the new bound

 Since $B\leq N$, this bound improves on the bound given by Birget.
 Observe that this bound is accurate for elements of $F$ and of $T$.
 For $F$, the permutation is the identity, $B(x)=1$, so the bound is just $N(x)$, as is well-known.
 For elements of $T$, we have that $B(x)=2$ and then $B\log B$ is fixed, so the bound is essentially the number of carets.
 This bound is, at worst, the same bound as Birget's, but for a significant number of elements of $V$, namely, those where $B(x)<N(x)$, it is an improvement.

+{\it Proof.} Since the lower bound is the same as Birget's, we only need to adjust the constant if necessary.

-{\it Proof.} Observe that given an element of $V$, we can pre- and post-multiply it by an element of $F$ (of length approximately $N$) to change the trees arbitrarily.
+For the upper bound, let $x$ be an element of $V$, with $N(x)$ carets in each tree of the diagram.
+We would like to change the trees, so we pre- and post-multiply it by an element of $F$ (also with $N(x)$ carets, hence with length $N(x)$ up to the multiplicative constant $C$), to change the trees arbitrarily.
 So without changing significantly the length, we can get an element whose diagram has the trees we want at both sides of the diagram.
 This is the content of the following claim.

-{\it Claim:\/} Given $x\in V$ an element whose reduced diagram has $N(x)$ carets and $B(x)$ clusters, there exist two elements $y,z\in F$, each with a diagram with $N(x)$ carets, such that the reduced diagram for $yxz$ has $B(x)$ carets.
+{\it Claim:\/} Given $x\in V$ an element whose reduced diagram has $N(x)$ carets and $B(x)$ clusters, there exist two elements $y,z\in F$, each with a diagram with $N(x)$ carets in their trees, such that the reduced diagram for $yxz$ has $B(x)$ leaves and hence $B(x)-1$ carets.

 Verifying this claim concludes the proof.
-The elements $y$ and $z$ have length approximately $N(x)$, since they have $N(x)$ carets.
+For the elements $y$ and $z$ we have $N(y)=N(z)=N(x)$, so they have length approximately $N(x)$, according to the inequality \ref{eq:2} above.
 Choose $y$ and $z$ in such a way that the corresponding diagram for $yxz$ is nonreduced, and each cluster has the same subtree on both sides, hence the whole cluster can be reduced to a single leaf.
-Thus, after the cancellation, the diagram for $yxz$ has $B(x)$ carets and Birget's bound applies.
-The length for $x$ is bounded above by the lengths of $y$ and $z$, which are approximately $N(x)$, plus the length of $yxz$, which is bounded above by $B(x)\log B(x)$ according to \cite{birget}.
-This concludes the proof.
+Thus, after the cancellation, the diagram for $yxz$ has $B(x)-1$ carets and Birget's bound applies.
+To find the length for $x$ we combine all inequalities:

+and we only need to take $K=2C$ to finish the proof.
+Observe that the constant $K$ also works for the lower bound, so the proof is complete.
 See Figure \ref{cluster} for an example. .